djacobi-venturetech/tpe-webdev/README.md

 # tpe-webdev
 Poultry Exchange Web Development

-To get up and running - from the project directory run ...
+To get up and running ...

+# These three commands may be necessary if you're a first-timer (assuming Debian):
+sudo apt-get install npm
+sudo apt-get install nodejs-legacy sudo npm install -g bower

+# Then these, for this project:
-- npm install
+npm install
-- bower install
+bower install